2ndQuadrant/pglogical/README.md

 ### FOREIGN KEYS

-Foreign keys constaints are not enforced for the replication process - what succeeds on provider side gets applied to subscriber even if the `FOREIGN KEY` would be violated.
+Foreign keys constraints are not enforced for the replication process - what succeeds on provider side gets applied to subscriber even if the `FOREIGN KEY` would be violated.